yzhilong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User entered the entry in an incorrect format.
   * 1a1.
-GameBook shows an error message to inform user what went wrong.
+GameBook shows an error message, telling the user the correct command format.

   Use case resumes at step 1.

 **Use case: View entries**